Pancasila Ideology Development Agency: Suharto era

+Reformation and new agency

+In his 1999 address to the People's Consultative Assembly, President B. J. Habibie stated that the old BP-7 needed to be abolished because of its autocratic treatment of Pancasila and its links to the long era of the New Order, and thus stated that a replacement was necessary, not just for it, but for the 1978 interpretation of Pancasila in order to update it to the situations of modern Indonesian society, human rights and the newly restored democracy.

-18 years after dissolution of BP-7, Joko Widodo issued Presidential Decree No. 54/2017, establishing Presidential Unit of Pancasila Ideology Development (Indonesia: Unit Kerja Presiden Pembinaan Ideologi Pancasila, UKP-PIP).
+18 years after dissolution of BP-7, Joko Widodo, in a belated fulfillment of Habibie's promise, issued Presidential Decree No. 54/2017, establishing the Presidential Unit of Pancasila Ideology Development (Indonesia: Unit Kerja Presiden Pembinaan Ideologi Pancasila, UKP-PIP).
 UKP-PIP later elevated to BPIP by issuance of Presidential Decree No. 7/2018.

+The current agency, as its basis, provides the duty of the development, practice and application of Pancasila per the provisions of Resolution 1/PCA/2003 on the Application of Pancasila by the People's Consultative Assembly - the current official state interpretation of the dogma of Pancasila, formulated to apply lessons learned from the reformasi era of pro-democracy movements of the 90s that led to the end of the New Order.

 Organizational structure

 The structure of BPIP is largely based on Presidential Decree No. 7/2018.
-The structure is also expanded with Head of Pancasila Ideology Development Agency Decree No. 5/2021 and No. 2/2018.
+The structure is also expanded with Head of Pancasila Ideology Development Agency Decree No. 5/2021 and No. 4/2023.